Time-Off Benefits & Leave Plans (Chapter 5)

 The college grants paid sick leave to eligible staff who are unable to work due to personal illness or injury that is not work related.

-If you are employed in a regular or limited-term position of half time or more, you are eligible for paid sick leave.
+If you are employed in a regular, casual, limited-term, or hold a temporary position of half time or more, you are eligible for paid sick leave.
 If you work a regular part-time schedule of half time or more, you are eligible for prorated sick leave based on the number of hours you are regularly scheduled to work.

-If you work less than half time or hold a temporary position, you are not eligible for paid sick leave.
-You may, however, qualify for unpaid leave during the period of disability.
+If you work less than half time or hold a temporary position, you may qualify for paid or unpaid leave during the period of disability.
 See the sections Family Medical Leave Act (FMLA) and Short-Term Absence Without Pay for more information.

 Sick Leave Availability